wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSourceConfiguration.md

 curl -d "@OpcUa1DataSource.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/OpcUa1/DataSource"
 ```

 **Note:** After completing data source configuration, the next step is to configure data selection.
-You can either have a default data selection file generated or create the data selection file yourself.
+You can either generate a default data selection file or create the data selection file manually.
 For more information, see [Data selection configuration](xref:OPCUADataSelectionConfiguration).

 ## Export OPC UA dynamic variables

 The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies as part of the data source configuration process.

-### Export operation actions

 1. To limit browsing, specify a comma-separated collection of nodeIds in data source configuration file using the **RootNodeIds** parameter.